kyle-n/unofficial-amazon-search/README.md

 Parameters:

 - `query` - string that you'd put into the Amazon website search bar
-- `includeSponsoredResults` - boolean, optional, will prevent filtering out ads
+- `includeSponsoredResults` - optional boolean, setting `true` will include ads in results

 Returns an array of `AmazonSearchResult`.